-- 17. Hepatic Function: - a.
-Serum aspartate aminotransferase (AST) or alanine aminotransferase (ALT) less than or equal to 2.5 x upper limit of normal (ULN) - b.
+- 12. Hemoglobin greater than 9 g/dL (without red blood cell transfusion in the previous 7 days) - 13.
+Creatinine Clearance (CrCl) greater than or equal to 60 mL/min, measured or estimated by Cockcroft-Gault equation. - 14.
+Corrected serum calcium less than or equal to 13.5 mg/dL - 15.
+Oxygen saturation greater than 92% on room air - 16.
+Hepatic Function: - a.
+Serum aspartate aminotransferase (AST) AND alanine aminotransferase (ALT) less than or equal to 2.5 x upper limit of normal (ULN) - b.
 Serum total bilirubin less than or equal to 2 x ULN.
-Patients who have been diagnosed with Gilbert's disease are permitted to exceed the defined bilirubin value of 2 x ULN. - 18.
-International ratio (INR) or partial thromboplastin time (PTT) less than 1.5 x ULN. - 19.
-Cardiac Function: left ventricular ejection fraction greater than 45% by echocardiogram or MUGA. - 20.
-Patients must be willing and able to adhere to the study visit schedule and other protocol requirements including regulatory requirement of a 15 year follow up using the CIBMTR long term follow up mechanism. - 21.
+Patients who have been diagnosed with Gilbert's disease are permitted to exceed the defined bilirubin value of 2 x ULN. - 17.
+International ratio (INR) or partial thromboplastin time (PTT) less than 1.5 x ULN. - 18.
+Cardiac Function: left ventricular ejection fraction greater than 45% by echocardiogram or MUGA. - 19.
+Patients must be willing and able to adhere to the study visit schedule and other protocol requirements including regulatory requirement of a 15 year follow up using the CIBMTR long term follow up mechanism. - 20.
 Female patients of childbearing potential (FCBP1) must: - a.
 Have a negative serum pregnancy test with a sensitivity of at least 50 mIU/mL prior to enrollment. - b.
 Agree to use, and be able to comply with, TWO acceptable methods of birth control (Appendix C), one highly effective method and one additional effective (barrier) method AT THE SAME TIME, from screening through at least 1 year following bb2121 infusion or 4 weeks following discontinuation of lenalidomide, whichever is later. - c.
-Agree to abstain from breastfeeding from screening through at least 1 year following bb2121 infusion or 4 weeks following discontinuation of lenalidomide, whichever is later. - 22.
-Male patients must: - a.
-Agree to use a condom during sexual contact with a pregnant female or a FCBP, even if he has undergone a successful vasectomy, from screening through at least 1 year following bb2121 infusion or 4 weeks following discontinuation of lenalidomide whichever is later. - b.
-Must not donate sperm from screening through at least 1 year following bb2121 infusion or 4 weeks following discontinuation of lenalidomide whichever is later.
+Agree to abstain from breastfeeding from screening through at least 1 year following bb2121 infusion or 4 weeks following discontinuation of lenalidomide, whichever is later.

+21. Male patients must:

+a.
+Agree to use a condom during sexual contact with a pregnant female or a FCBP, even if he has undergone a successful vasectomy, from screening through at least 1 year following bb2121 infusion or 4 weeks following discontinuation of lenalidomide whichever is later.